-Students in academic colleges in Israel are more satisfied than their counterparts studying at universities, according to a survey by the National Union of Israeli Students (NUIS) released Friday.
+Students in academic colleges in Israel are more satisfied than their counterparts studying at universities, according to the results of a survey by the National Union of Israeli Students (NUIS) released Friday.

-The 2014 Student Survey, now in its fifth year, is conducted annually by the Ma’agar Mochot research institute among 12,228 students studying at higher education institutions throughout the country.
+The 2014 Student Survey, now in its fifth year, is conducted annually at the Ma'agar Mochot research institute among 12,228 students studying at higher education institutions throughout the country.

 According to the results, Afeka College of Engineering in Tel Aviv received the highest rating by students standing at 4.09 on a scale of 1, the worst to 5, the best.
 Also making the top ten list of academic institutions was the College of Management Academic Studies in Rishon LeZion and the Interdisciplinary Center in Herzliya, which received second and third place respectively.
 The only university to make the top ten list with a rating of 3.76 was the Open University.